SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - Accuracy : Difference between 1 clock and the real time
 - Granularity  : Maximum clock increment

-Clock drift, is an accuracy in which a clocks value drifts at a certain rate from the real time and therefore needs resynchronization every so often.
+Clock drift, is what happens when a clocks value drifts at a certain rate from the real time and therefore needs resynchronization every so often.

 Clock synchronization can be made in 2 ways:
 - Internal - Based on clocks inside the network, and therefore only assures precision